 When you buy a pair of socks get two or three pair of the same style and color.
 When the sock monster, who hides in the dryer and eats socks, consumes one of yours, you’ll still have others to match.

 There is such a thing as sock size!
-Really!
-Most men’s hose say “one size fits all” on the package thanks to the addition of some stretchy fabric like Nylon, but your real sock size is 1 ½ larger than your shoe size.
-If you wear a 9 shoe your socks should be size 10 ½.
+Many men’s hose say “one size fits all” on the package thanks to the addition of some stretchy fabric like Nylon.

 To ascertain sock quality and comfort, look for a flat seam across the toe.